How Asbestos Exposure can lead to lung cancer

-In West Virginia, workers have been exposed to asbestos in a variety of industries and workplace settings, including homes, schools, ships, factories, construction sites, mines and industrial facilities.
+In West Virginia, workers have been exposed to asbestos in a variety of industries and workplace settings, including homes, schools, ships, factories, construction sites, mines, and industrial facilities.

-Lung cancer has long been linked to asbestos exposure and can also result in mesothelioma, a form of cancer affecting the lining of the chest wall, lungs and diaphragm (the pleura) or the lining of the abdominal cavity (the peritoneum).
+Lung cancer has long been linked to asbestos exposure and can also result in mesothelioma, a form of cancer affecting the lining of the chest wall, lungs, and diaphragm (the pleura) or the lining of the abdominal cavity (the peritoneum).

 Evidence suggests that people diagnosed with pleural disease may be at increased risk for lung cancer.
 Pleural plaques, caused by changes in the membranes surrounding the lungs, may also be linked to mesothelioma.